MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-V-Executive-Office-Immigration-Review-Department-Justice/subchapter-A-General-Provisions/part-1001-Definitions/section-1001.1.md

 (w) The term *DHS* means the Department of Homeland Security.
 These rules incorporate by reference the organizational definitions for components of DHS as provided in 8 CFR 1.1.

+(x) The term *OLAP* means the Office of Legal Access Programs.

+(y) The term *OLAP Director* means the Program Director of the Office of Legal Access Programs.

-(x)-(aa) [Reserved]
+(aa) [Reserved]

 (bb) The term *transition program effective date* as used with respect to extending the immigration laws to the Commonwealth of the Northern Mariana Islands means November 28, 2009.

 [23 FR 9115, Nov.
-26, 1958]Editorial Note:For Federal Register citations affecting § 1001.1, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*
+26, 1958]Editorial Note:For Federal Register citations affecting § 1001.1, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*